tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### hasResourceType

 - Name: bdqffdq:hasResourceType
-- Definition: Resource Type to which a DataQualityNeed applies.
+- Definition: The bdqffdq:ResourceType to which a bdqffdq:DataQualityNeed applies.

 ********************